About Coconino County

 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

-Thank You, Coconino County Board of Supervisors!
+Thank You, Coconino County Board of Supervisors

 The Sheriff said this funding is due to all the missions our team of volunteers responds to, including large incidents like the Schultz fire and resulting floods in the Timberline, Wapatki, and Doney Park areas.

 Additional funds will be needed to complete parts of the bay area of the building where all of our equipment, SAR vehicles, and supplies are stored, including another bay door and the mezzanine.
-We're also hoping that a technical rescue training area, including a climbing wall, will eventually be part of the facility.
+We're also hoping a technical rescue training area, including a climbing wall, will eventually be part of the facility.

-The Sheriff's Department is also working on a plan to get the outside parking area paved before the monsoons, so it won't be a mud pit again, with the hope that that project will be completed this summer.
+The Sheriff's Department is also working on a plan to get the outside parking area paved before the monsoons so it won't be a mud pit again, with the hope that that project will be completed this summer.

 Thanks again, Board of Supervisors!